PacoVu/havenondemand-python-v2.0/README.md

 * hodApp: a string to identify a Haven OnDemand API.
 E.g. "extractentities".
 Current supported APIs are listed in the HODApps class.
 * async: True | False.
 Specifies API call as Asynchronous or Synchronous.
 * callback: the name of a callback function, which the HODClient will call back and pass the response from server.
-If callback is obmitted or is None, this function will return a response.
+If callback is omitted or is None, this function will return a response.
 * \*\*kwargs (optional): a dictionary that holds any custom paramters.
 The parameter \*\*kwargs will be sent back thru the provided callback function.

 *Response:*